darul75/personal-blog/posts/2015/2015-09-08_functional-programming-with-javascript.md

 }
 ```

-So why not refactor again our previous with a functional way with help of async library.
+So why not refactor again our previous on functional manner with help of [async](https://github.com/caolan/async) library.

 ```javascript
 function loadScript(scripts, callback) {